News Release From

 In his letter Secretary Shalala, Chairman Burton stated:

-"It has become clear over the course of this investigation that the VRBPAC and the ACIP are dominated by individuals with close working relationships with the vaccine producers.
+"For the public to have confidence in the decisions made by their government, they must be assured that those decisions are not being affected by conflict of interest.""It has become clear over the course of this investigation that the VRBPAC and the ACIP are dominated by individuals with close working relationships with the vaccine producers.
 This was never the intent of the Federal Advisory Committee Act, which requires that a diversity of views be represented on advisory committees."

 Committee on Government Reform